Tr1Fecta-7/janet/README.md

 # rjbBot
-Bot for the community discord of r/jailbreak
+Bot for the rubycry of patrick